tomblachut/svelte-intellij/README.md

 # svelte-intellij

 Support for <a href="https://svelte.dev/">Svelte</a> in your IDE of choice.
-Works in JetBrains products that support JavaScript.
+Works in JetBrains products that support JavaScript starting with version 2019.2.

 <p>Work in progress, pretty usable already.</p>